-Other components of equity mainly pertain to the equity reserve recognized between the consideration paid by Mitsubishi Corporation (MC) and the carrying value of the net assets of TPI I, TPI III and CCDC II given up amounting to ₱104.49 million as of December 31, 2020 and 2019.
-This also includes the remeasurement loss on equity instruments at FVOCI amounting to ₱5.25 million and ₱5.10 million as of December 31, 2020 and 2019, respectively.
+Other components of equity mainly pertain to the equity reserve recognized between the consideration paid by Mitsubishi Corporation (MC) and the carrying value of the net assets of TPI I, TPI III, TPI III and CCDC II given up amounting to ₱104.49 million as of December 31, 2021 and 2020.
+This also includes the remeasurement loss on equity instruments at FVOCI amounting to ₱5.45 million and ₱5.25 million as of December 31, 2021 and 2020.